-A woman’s appearance ranks number 3 in the selection process compared to a man, where it is ranked at number 9.
+A woman's appearance ranks number 3 in the selection process compared to a man, where it is ranked at number 9.
 Jennifer is a senior manager in the banking sector.
-She prides herself on her professional, elegant grooming and tasteful accessories.
-She was therefore more than a little astonished when a (male) interviewer commented that she “didn’t look as if she was starving.”
-He clearly hadn’t read “8 things you should know about interviewing women”
+She prides herself on her professional, elegant grooming and tasteful accessories and is always careful on how to pick jewelry for an interview as well as other accessories.
+She was therefore more than a little astonished when a (male) interviewer commented that she "didn't look as if she was starving."
+He clearly hadn't read "8 things you should know about interviewing women"

 What could this mean she asked herself?

 - She has a weight problem?
 As she is very slim and trim she assumed this was not a comment on her BMI.

 - She looked as if she didn't need a job because she could afford to pay her grocery bill

 Further discussion revealed that she had been wearing diamond earrings.
 She wondered if these best friend baubles could have provoked such an inappropriate comment.
 Not everyone supports the "anything goes" attitude.
 If your interviewer is an inverted snob with an "I've come up the hard way" mantra, expensive jewelry can make the wearer conspicuous and a source of envy.
 Alternatively the social snob from more old-fashioned circles, might even consider diamonds inappropriate day time wear.